omarkohl/codeandbugs.com/content/post/statistical-discrimination/index.md

 ![](./simpsons_paradox_accepted-major-a.webp)

-Therefore, there is in fact discrimination against the men (because they are less likely to get into the major they applied to, even though there is no meaningful distinction between them and the women applying).
+Therefore, there is in fact discrimination against the men (because they are less likely to get into the major they applied for, even though there is no meaningful distinction between them and the women applying).

 The same is true for major B. 16 out of 20 women (80%) and 4 out of 10 men